Error bounded compression for weather and climate applications: Benchmarks

 \citep{Neelin1987ModelingBudget}.
 The first term on the left-hand side corresponds to the tendency of the thermal energy within the atmospheric column, $h=c_p T+L q$, with $c_p$ the specific heat capacity of dry air and $L$ the latent heat of evaporation, which are both taken as constant here. $T$ and $q$ are air temperature and specific humidity, respectively.
 The second term denotes the meridional divergence of the flux of MSE that is the product of the meridional wind, $v$, and $m=c_p T+L q + \Phi$ with $\Phi$ the geopotential.
 The third term represents the net energy (NE) input into the column by surface and top of atmosphere radiative and turbulent heat fluxes.
 Square brackets denote zonal averages and angle brackets the mass-weighted vertical integration using climatological mean surface pressure \citep{Boer1985VerticallyGlobe}.
-The compression algorithm is evaluated on monthly mean data denoted by overbars.
+The overbars denote temporal averaging the data over a month.
+Note that the goal is to evaluate the compression with respect to a heat budget diagnostic that is comparably simple to apply and thus broadly used in the field (as for instance in \citenum{marshall2014the}) instead of more sophisticated approaches \citep{mayer2021consistency}.
 This comprehensive combination of operations and variables helps us better understand the effect of compression in a real-world scenario.
-We make use of 111 gigabytes of 1$\degree$-resolution ERA5 data from August to October 2016 to calculate the terms in \autoref{eq:mse_budget} for September 2019.
+We make use of 111 gigabytes of 1$^{\circ}$-resolution ERA5 data from August to October 2016 to calculate the terms in \autoref{eq:mse_budget} for September 2019.
 Then we compress the data with relative error targets of 0.1\%, 0.5\%, 1\%, 5\%, and 10\% respectively, and compute the zonal mean energy budget residual $R$ for the original and compressed data.
 Perfect budget closure would correspond to a vanishing residual $R \equiv 0$.
-The computed residual has the order of $\approx 15$\,\unit{W m^{-1}} (black line in \autoref{fig:energy_budget_delta}) which is in line with other previous estimates \citep{trenberth2011atmospheric, mayer2017toward}.
+The computed residual has the order of $\approx 15\,\mathrm{W\,m^{-1}}$ (black line in \autoref{fig:energy_budget_delta}) which is in line with other previous estimates \citep{trenberth2011atmospheric, mayer2017toward} and within the typical range of different turbulent surface heat flux estimates \citep{prince2025constraining}.
 A considerable fraction of this residual can be linked to uncertainties in assimilated surface heat fluxes \citep{robertson2020uncertainties}.
-Simplifications in the method following \citep{mayer2017toward, cox2024new} further introduce discrepancies, particularly over the steep Antarctic topography near $70$\degree\,S. Turning to the evaluation of the compression algorithms, this reference residual serves as a benchmark for the performance of the compression algorithms.
+Simplifications in the method following \citep{trenbert1991, mayer2017toward, cox2024new} further introduce discrepancies, particularly over the steep Antarctic topography near $70^{\circ}$\,S. Turning to the evaluation of the compression algorithms, this reference residual serves as a benchmark for the performance of the compression algorithms.
 In other words, deviations from the reference should ideally be small compared to the reference residual itself.